woocommerce/qit-documentation/docs/custom-tests/02-tagging-tests.md

 ## Introduction

-You can use test tags to run specific tests from a plugin.
+You can use test tags to run specific tests from a plugin/theme.

-Each plugin can have one or multiple test tags, and we also offer some generic tests that can be used by any extensions.
+Each extension can have one or multiple test tags, and we also offer some generic tests that can be used by any plugin/theme.

 ## Listing available test tags